-How We Quietly Lose Touch With Ourselves
+How We Slowly Lose Touch With Ourselves Without Realising It

 - zsofiavasi